mumudevx/design-patterns-via-csharp/README.md

 - Proxy pattern is used when you want to add a level of security to the original object.
 - Proxy pattern is used when you want to control access to the original object.
 - Proxy pattern is used when you want to defer the full cost of creating and initializing an object until it is actually needed.

+## Chain of Responsibility
+- Chain of Responsibility pattern is a behavioral pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it along the chain.
+- Chain of Responsibility pattern is used when you want to process a request one of several ways.
+- Chain of Responsibility pattern is used when the set of objects that can handle a request should be specified dynamically.
+- Chain of Responsibility pattern is used when you want to issue a request to one of several objects without specifying the receiver explicitly.